riatlabs/cdc-badge/README.md

 - [SAO](https://badge.team/docs/standards/sao/) ~~Shitty~~ Standardized Add-On
   port to connect small PCBs with blinky LEDs, speakers, and other bling.

-The CDC is designing an HAT with the [Sipeed M1](https://wiki.sipeed.com/soft/maixpy/en/develop_kit_board/core_module.html) module for more demanding applications.
-It is based on the [Kendryte K210 SoC](https://www.kendryte.com/en/proDetail/210) which has 2 RISC-V 64 bit cores and many custom accelerators (AI/NPU/CNN, audio, FFT, etc.).
+We already designed an [HAT with the Sipeed M1](https://github.com/riatlabs/sipeed-m1-hat) for more demanding applications.
+It is based on the [Kendryte K210 SoC](https://www.kendryte.com/en/proDetail/210) which has 2 RISC-V 64 bit cores and many custom accelerators (AI/NPU/CNN, audio, FFT, AES, SHA256).

 ## Example applications
 - Interactive name tag